Some General Questions

 Are election polls accurate?

-There was a surge in interest in election polling in the highly competitive presidential elections in 2004 and 2008.
+There has been a surge in interest in election polling as a result of highly competitive presidential elections in recent years.
 In the last several election cycles, most national telephone polls have been very accurate.
-The National Council on Public Polls compiles the election forecasts of the major national polls, and in both 2004 and 2008, these estimates were very good predictors of the final vote.
+The National Council on Public Polls compiles the election forecasts of the major national polls, and in both 2008 and 2012, these estimates were very good predictors of the final vote.

 How do you know who is really going to vote?

 One of the most difficult aspects of conducting election polls is determining whether a respondent will actually vote in the election.
 Different pollsters use different sets of questions to help identify likely voters.
 Overall, the aim of defining likely voters is not to predict whether individuals will vote, but to accurately estimate the preferences of the electorate.
-The analysis Understanding Likely Voters provides more detail about the likely voter scale that the Pew Research Center for the People & the Press used during the 2008 election.
+You can find more detail on how Pew Research identifies likely voters here.

 So who’s ahead in the polls?